michael5r/mmm-nest-status/README.md

 *An example showing multiple thermostats and multiple smoke detectors (using the small & dark Protect design):*

 ## Key Features
-- all design states for the Nest thermostat, including Eco mode and leaf/fan icons
+- all states for the Nest thermostat (including Eco mode, Away mode, leaf/fan icons, etc) in 2 different designs and 3 sizes
-- all design states for the Nest protect plus `dark` and `small` variations to better fit into your mirror theme
+- all states for the Nest protect in 2 different designs and 3 sizes
-- choose between `grid` and `list` mode to display your devices
+- 2 different modes - `grid` and `list` - allows you to easily customize your display
-- choose to display all your thermostats/protects, or pick & choose which devices to show
+- choose to display all of your thermostats/protects, or pick & choose which devices to show
 - choose to display the name of the thermostat/protect for easy identification
 - group the thermostats and protects together, or split them up into stackable containers
+- only re-renders the devices when data has actually changed

 ## Installing the module
 Run `git clone https://github.com/michael5r/mmm-nest-status.git` from inside your `MagicMirror/modules` folder.